-Here is how to write RISC OS onto an SD card.
+However you write RISC OS onto an SD card you will need;

-• Micro USB Power Supply (DC 5 Volts, 1 Amp output)
+• Micro USB Power Supply (Output of 5 Volts DC at up to 1 Amp)

-• Class 4 SD card of 4 GB
+• Class 4 SD card of 2 or 4 GB

 • USB mouse & keyboard